-- Footings placed on the natural clays should be designed using an allowable soil bearing pressure of 3,500 psf.
-Footings placed on the natural clays should also be designed using a minimum dead load pressure of at least 900 psf.
-Footings placed on the natural sands and gravels can be designed using an allowable soil bearing pressure of 2,500 psf. - 2) Footings or pad sizes should be computed using the above soil pressures and placed on the natural clays or sands and gravels encountered below the topsoil and organic materials. - 3) Any topsoil and organic materials or soft natural clays found beneath the footings when excavations are opened should be removed and footings extended down to competent natural clays or sands and gravels prior to concrete placement.
+- 1) Footings placed on the natural clays or bedrock materials or properly compacted structural fill materials should be designed using an allowable soil bearing pressure of 3,000 psf.
+Footings should also be designed using a minimum dead load pressure of at least 1,000 psf. - 2) Footings or pad sizes should be computed using the above soil pressures and placed on the natural, clays, bedrock materials or properly compacted structural backfill materials.

+- 3) Any topsoil and organic materials found beneath the footings when excavations are opened should be removed prior to structural fill or concrete placement.
 Footings may have to be narrow or interrupted to maintain the minimum dead load.
-Foundation design should be closely checked to assure that it distributes loads per the allowable pressures given. - 4) Foundation walls should be designed and reinforced to span an unsupported distance of 10 feet or the length between pads, whichever is greater. - 5) Footings or pads should be placed well enough below final backfill grades to protect them from frost heave.
+Foundation design should be closely checked to assure that it distributes loads per the allowable pressures given.
+Any fill materials placed beneath the footings should be a non-expansive granular soil approved by NWCC prior to placement.
+Fill materials placed under the footings should be uniformly placed and compacted in 6-to-8-inch loose lifts and compacted to at least 100% of the maximum standard Proctor density and within 2% of the optimum moisture content determined in accordance with ASTM D-698.
+Structural fill materials should extend out from the edge of the footings on a 1(horizontal) to 1(vertical) or flatter slope. - 4) Foundation walls should be designed and reinforced to span an unsupported distance of 10 feet or the length between pads, whichever is greater. - 5) Footings or pads should be placed well enough below final backfill grades to protect them from frost heave.
 Forty-eight (48) inches is typical for this location considering normal snow cover and other winter factors. - 6) Based on experience, NWCC estimates total settlement for footings and pads designed and constructed as discussed in this section will be approximately 1 inch.
-Additional bearing capacity values along with the associated settlements are presented in Figures #5 and #6. - 7) NWCC must be retained by the client to observe the foundation excavations when they are near completion to identify bearing soils and confirm the recommendations in this report.
+Additional bearing capacity values along with the associated settlements are presented in Figure #6. - 7) NWCC must be retained by the client to observe the foundation excavations when they are near completion to identify bearing soils and confirm the recommendations in this report and test the fill materials for compaction.

-Floor Slabs: NWCC has assumed the lower levels of the existing and proposed structures have or will be constructed with concrete slab-on-grade floor systems, placed from 0 to 7 feet below the existing ground surface.
+Floor Slabs: NWCC has assumed the lower levels of the proposed structure will most likely be constructed with concrete slab-on-grade floor systems.
 On-site soils, with the exception of the topsoil and organic materials, are capable of supporting slab-on-grade construction.
 However, floor slabs present a very difficult problem where swelling materials are present near floor slab elevation because sufficient dead load cannot be imposed on them to resist the uplift pressure generated when the materials are wetted and expand.
-Based on the moisture-volume change characteristics of the natural clays encountered at this site, NWCC believes slab-on-grade construction may be used, provided the risk of distress resulting from slab movement is recognized and special design precautions are followed.
+Based on the moisture-volume change characteristics of the natural clays encountered at the site, NWCC recommends structural floor systems over well-ventilated crawlspaces or void form materials be used in the proposed building.